 Ensure that your organization is enrolled in the PDPH Community Response Partner Network at bit.ly/PhillyCRPN to receive notifications when the City declares a Heat Health Emergency.
 During a Heat Health Emergency, the following services are activated: The Philadelphia Corporation for Aging's Heatline is open for calls.
 Any Philadelphia resident can call (215) 765-9040 to get safety tips and talk to medical professionals to discuss health issues.
 City-operated cooling centers are open for extended hours.
 Cooling centers are air-conditioned public spaces like libraries, senior centers, and recreation centers.
 Call 311 or go to bit.ly/PhilaCoolingCenters for cooling center locations.
 During a Code Red, the City performs 24-hour outreach to find people who are unhoused and help transport them to safe indoor spaces.
-All available beds are also open for those in need. severe weather, text "ReadyPhila" to 888-777.
+All available beds are also open for those in need.
+Sign up for Ready Philadelphia : To receive free text alerts to your phone on emergencies and severe weather, text " ReadyPhila " to 888-777 .
 Prepare and train staff on summer heat safety and heat-related illness each spring.
-Review the signs, symptoms, and risk factors associated with heat-related illness with staff during extreme heat events.
-Notify community members when extreme heat is in the forecast, and where City-funded homeless shelters and daytime homeless service programs that offer the option to be indoors are located.
+Review the signs, symptoms, and risk factors associated with heat-related illness with staff during extreme heat events. $\square$ Notify community members when extreme heat is in the forecast, and where City-funded homeless shelters and daytime homeless service programs that offer the option to be indoors are located.
 On very hot days, make sure your team has water bottles to hand out to community members.
 During an excessive heat event, call the City's Homeless Outreach Hotline at (215)-232-1984.
 Help develop a heat emergency plan for your organization, which addresses special operations to ensure at risk populations stay healthy during extreme heat events.
-City of Philadelphia
+Public Health